AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 Part 4: The interface
 ---------------------

-After a simple Hello, World app is working, it's time to expand it into something more useful.
+After the contract is working, it's time to expand it into something more useful.
 In this part, you'll be implementing the UI and extra functionality.

 The spec